christiskatsouris/Bootstrapping/README.md

 # Bootstrap Applications

 Learning Objectives: In this teaching page we present some key applications of the bootstrap resampling methodology for statistical inference purposes in time series regression models.
+In particular, the use of resampling in statistical inference goes back to Tukey (1958) and Efron (1979) while Freedman (1981) extended this idea to regression models.
+Therefore, it is crucial to understand the main idea of this useful tool for obtaining robust estimates of model parameters and test statistics.
+There are of course modelling environments especially under certain econometric conditions that a standard Bootstrap approach is not suitable, but this is beyond the scope of this teaching page.

 # I. Bootstrap for Linear Time Series Regression Models